 Victorian Skills Commissioner, Neil Coulson, was appointed by the Victorian Government to work with industry, employers, union and government to ensure Victorians get the skills industry needs.
-Supported by the Commissioner, the Government has established a new $14 million Industry Engagement Framework.
-The new framework will be a critical input into Skills First and will comprise:
+Supported by the Commissioner, the Government has established a $14 million Industry Engagement Framework.
+The framework is a critical input into Skills First and comprises of:

 Industry Advisory Groups (IAGs)

-Ten new IAGs will be established covering industries ranging from construction and health, to resources and manufacturing.
+Ten IAGs have been established covering industries ranging from construction and health, to resources and manufacturing.

-They will consist of representatives of industry, unions and employers.
+They consist of representatives of industry, unions and employers.

-Taskforces to ensure that regional skill and location based demands are addressed.
-Skills Taskforces will also be established to capture intelligence and advice about the unique labour needs of Victoria’s regions.
+Taskforces ensure that regional skill and location based demands are addressed.
+Regional Skills Taskforces have been established to capture intelligence and advice about the unique labour needs of Victoria’s regions.

-Industry taskforces will be limited and ensure that Government has the necessary information to respond to emerging issues within the training and TAFE system and economy.
+Industry Skills Taskforces are for a time-limited period and ensure that Government has the necessary information to respond to emerging issues within the training and TAFE system and economy.

-For more information about the Victorian Skills Commissioner or the new Industry Engagement Framework, visit:
+For more information about the Victorian Skills Commissioner or the Industry Engagement Framework, visit:

 The Victorian Employer Satisfaction and Skills Survey